techidaily/site-techtrends/source/_posts/1722882262636-ultimate-list-of-gmails-fastest-typing-tricks-discover-the-top-30-shortcuts.md

 ![The code field and Launch Website button](https://www.lifewire.com/thmb/4fBRfT7u0MHWjuei9jQVA_cB9UQ=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/004-dell-student-discount-4686335-540f566a5b1745848e8b2b86662e3959.jpg)
 4. On the Dell website, locate a laptop or desktop that you want to buy.
 When you reach the checkout page, enter your coupon code and verify your discount.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If the discount doesn't apply, try generating a new code.
 If that doesn't work, contact UNiDAYS for additional support.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Who is Eligible For the Dell Student Discount?